-Now the 2012 second-round pick has reportedly been placed on waivers, where he can be claimed by any team willing to place him on its active roster.
-GM Ron Hextall seemed optimistic that Stolarz might go untouched.
+Now the 2012 second-round pick has been placed on waivers, where he can be claimed by any team willing to place him on its active roster.
+General manager Ron Hextall seemed optimistic that Stolarz might go untouched.

-"It's why players don't get claimed, because you've got to keep him on the roster," GM Ron Hextall said on Wednesday.
+"It's why players don't get claimed, because you've got to keep him on the roster," Hextall said Wednesday.
 "You can't sit and not make a move because you're worried about guys getting picked up.
 If you believe it's the right move, you do it."

-Teams may be hesitant to claim Stolarz considering he has just seven games of NHL experience in 2016-17 and was limited to just four AHL games last season in his return from knee surgery.
+Teams may be hesitant to claim Stolarz considering he has just seven games of NHL experience in 2016-17 and was limited to one AHL game last season in his return from knee surgery.